-A key feature of my research is the use of a mixed-method approach, combining qualitative and quantitative research tools and data, such as questionnaire surveys, life histories, focus group discussions, PRA tools, text mining, population census data, remote sensing, and spatial analysis using GIS software.
+A key feature of my research is the use of a mixed-method approach, combining qualitative and quantitative research tools and data, such as questionnaire surveys, life histories, Q methodology, focus group discussions, PRA tools, text mining, population census data, remote sensing, and spatial analysis using GIS software.

 At UNU-EHS, I lead the institute’s work on migration-environment linkages, and loss and damage from climate change.
-From 2-14 to 2018 I also worked on the Gibika research-to-action project that looked at livelihood resilience in Bangladesh, and I coordinated the annual Resilience Academy, which is a network of approximately hundred young scholars and practitioners.
+From 2-14 to 2018 I also worked on the Gibika research-to-action project that looked at livelihood resilience in Bangladesh, and I coordinated the annual Resilience Academy, which is a network of approximately one hundred young scholars and practitioners.

 I studied at the University of Amsterdam (human geography) and three months at the University of Sussex (migration studies).
 My Master’s thesis (2002) and PhD thesis (2011) were published as books by the African Studies Centre Leiden.
 Five chapters of my PhD thesis have been published in international journals, like International Migration, Environment and Urbanization, Africa, Forced Migration Review and Hommes et Migrations. [link to my publications]